Colleges by Location

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at Texas Christian University was 14:1: that means 14 students per one teacher.
-According to the most recent information, there are 1,212 faculty members at this school.
-Out of that number, there were 568 men and 644 women.
+According to the most recent information, there are 1,270 teachers at this school.
+This number included 582 male and 688 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Texas Christian University.

 Student Population Diversity Graph